Estimated reading time: 6 minutes

 Thank you for reading and following along!

 - In a large mixing bowl, add the all-purpose flour, baking powder, and kosher salt.
-Using a pastry blender (or your clean fingertips) and work in the chilled unsalted butter.
+Use a pastry blender (or your clean fingertips) and work in the chilled unsalted butter.

 - When each fried dough is done, place them on a paper towel-lined plate or wire cooling rack over a rimmed baking sheet.
 Serve them topped with powdered sugar and cinnamon.
 Enjoy!